National Aeronautics and Space Administration (NASA).

 B. Regulatory Flexibility Act

-NASA certifies that this final rule will not have a significant economic impact on a substantial number of small entities within the meaning of the Regulatory Flexibility Act (5 U.S.C.
-601 et seq.) because it only affects small business entities whose R&D contracts required progress reporting.
+This proposed rule is not expected to have a significant economic impact on a substantial number of small entities within the meaning of the Regulatory Flexibility Act (5 U.S.C.601 et seq.) because it only affects small business entities whose R&D contracts required progress reporting.